Katze hat Entzündung im Maul

 In order to eliminate bacteria and prevent further infections in the sense of prophylaxis, the veterinarian may carry out a professional teeth cleaning to remove plaque and tartar.

-Depending on the type, pathogens can be treated with medications such as Antibiotics and antivirals If the teeth are already severely damaged as a result of the inflammation, in some cases only removal will help so that healing can begin. anti-inflammatory drugs contribute to the swelling and healing of irritated mucous membranes.
-For open wounds, disinfection and wound healing can be achieved by Mouthwash to.
+Depending on the type, pathogens can be treated with medications such as antibiotics and antivirals If the teeth are already severely damaged as a result of the inflammation, in some cases only removal will help so that healing can begin. anti-inflammatory drugs contribute to the swelling and healing of irritated mucous membranes.
+For open wounds, disinfection and wound healing can be achieved by mouthwash to.

 What you can do yourself to combat inflammation